Kesko Corporation's ("Kesko") Annual General Meeting 28 April 2020 approved the Company's Remuneration Policy for Governing Bodies.

 One performance bonus criteria for all Group Management Board members is the Group’s comparable operating profit.
 The targets for Group Management Board members responsible for divisions stress the division’s comparable operating profit, return on capital employed (ROCE %) and business-specific sales or market share indicator.
 For the other Group Management Board, members profit targets include the Group’s return on capital employed (ROCE %) and the Group’s sales target, in addition to the Group’s operating profit target.
 Each member of the Group Management Board furthermore has individual targets.
 The performance bonus criteria and their weights vary depending on duties.
 At least 80% of the performance bonus is tied to the fulfilment of financial targets.

 The maximum performance bonus of Kesko's President and CEO corresponds to 100% of his monetary salary for the calendar year, excluding fringe benefits.
 For the other Group Management Board members, depending on the profit impact of their position, the maximum performance bonus corresponds to 33-67% of their monetary salary for the calendar year, excluding fringe benefits.
-When determining the performance bonus for a Group Management Board member, monetary salary for the calendar year is determined based on the fixed monetary salary of the last month of the calendar year the performance of which is the basis for the bonus.
+When determining the performance bonus for a Group Management Board member, monetary salary for the calendar year is determined using the actual annual salary of the Group Management Board member.

 If exceptional events and events with significant impacts on operations take place during the financial year, or if the market situation or the Company’s productivity trend so requires, the application, target setting and payment rules of the performance bonus scheme can be changed by a decision of Kesko Corporation’s Board also in individual cases.